-In any event, she’s speaking tonight about the difficult subject of North Korea, an area in which she has worked for over 18 years to promote freedom, human rights, and dignity for the Korean people.
-Suzanne Scholte began in 1996 to host the first North Korean defectors in the United States and she’s led international efforts to pressure China to end their horrific repatriation policy of Koreans who escape into China.
+In any event, she is speaking tonight about the difficult subject of North Korea, an area in which she has worked for over 18 years to promote freedom, human rights, and dignity for the Korean people.
+Suzanne Scholte began in 1996 to host the first North Korean defectors in the United States and she has led international efforts to pressure China to end their horrific repatriation policy of Koreans who escape into China.
 Currently, she serves as the President of the Defense Forum Foundation, Chairman of the North Korea Freedom Coalition, Vice Chairman Committee for Human Rights in Korea, and honorary Chairman of Free North Korea Radio.
 Quite deservedly she was awarded the 2008 Seoul Peace Prize Laureate [and] the very distinguished Walter Judd Freedom Award in 2010.
 She was made an honorary citizen of Seoul in 2008.
 Please join me in welcoming Suzanne Scholte.

 North Korea is the only country in the world where the citizens do not enjoy a single human right as enshrined in the Universal Declaration of Human Rights.
-It’s a tragic irony that that document was passed in 1948 by the UN in reaction to the atrocities that had been committed by Nazi Germany and Imperial Japan during World War II and 1948 is also the year Kim Il Sung, the current dictator’s grandfather, came to power to ensure that North Koreans would have none of these human rights.
+It is a tragic irony that that document was passed in 1948 by the UN in reaction to the atrocities that had been committed by Nazi Germany and Imperial Japan during World War II and 1948 is also the year Kim Il Sung, the current dictator’s grandfather, came to power to ensure that North Koreans would have none of these human rights.
 North Koreans for example do not have the right to live where they want to live, to go to school where they want to go to school, to even choose their professions.
-They don’t have the right to travel, freedom of movement, or even access to information beyond the regime’s propaganda.
-In fact listening to a foreign radio broadcast can result in you and your family being sent to a political prison camp.
+They do not have the right to travel, freedom of movement, or even access to information beyond the regime’s propaganda.
+In fact, listening to a foreign radio broadcast can result in you and your family being sent to a political prison camp.
 Any sign of discontent or disloyalty to the regime can lead [to] you and your family up to three generations being sent to a political prison camp.

 One of the first defectors I hosted back in the 1990s was Kang Chow Huang.
 Kang was sent to a political prison camp with his family when he was eight years old because his grandfather had complained about the Kim regime.
 Another unique aspect of North Korea is the political prisoner camps.
 These camps have existed eleven times longer than the Nazi death camps, four times longer than the Soviet gulag, and have even existed longer than China’s laogai system.
 Today, North Korea is the only country in the world where children can be sent to a political prisoner camp and where children can be born there and spend their entire lives.

-Before the famine, one of the defectors that I got to know his name was Lee Ming-Bak, and he was an agricultural specialist, and he traveled the country, studying the farm output.
-He realized that private farms were outperforming the collective farms in North Korea so with great excitement he prepared this report to show how North Korea could avoid starvation if adjustments were made in the Kim regime policies.
-After turning in this report he was contacted by those in authority believing he was about to achieve a great reward for these findings but a friend warned him immediately to flee the country because he was about to be sent to a political prison camp for questioning the dictator’s policies.
-During the North Korean famine enough humanitarian aid was sent by the international community to ensure not one single person needed to starve yet the Kim regime intentionally allowed millions of people to starve to death.
+Before the famine, one of the defectors that I got to know, his name was Lee Ming-Bak and he was an agricultural specialist, and he traveled the country, studying the farm output.
+He realized that private farms were outperforming the collective farms in North Korea, so with great excitement he prepared this report to show how North Korea could avoid starvation if adjustments were made in the Kim regime policies.
+After turning in this report, he was contacted by those in authority believing he was about to achieve a great reward for these findings, but a friend warned him immediately to flee the country because he was about to be sent to a political prison camp for questioning the dictator’s policies.
+During the North Korean famine, enough humanitarian aid was sent by the international community to ensure not one single person needed to starve yet the Kim regime intentionally allowed millions of people to starve to death.

 This starvation was directly triggered by another method of control used by the regime, which is the Songbun classification system also set up by Kim Il-Sung.
 This is a system that ranks every person in the country based on their loyalty to the regime.
-This system determines where you’ll live, what food you’ll have access to, the kind of material wealth that you’ll have, what school you can attend, the employment… In fact the highest people on that classification system are known as the elites and it’s the elites that are considered the most loyal to the regime.
-It’s the elites that are allowed to live in Pyongyang, the capital city but they also have all the key positions of authority throughout the system in North Korea.
+This system determines where you will live, what food you will have access to, the kind of material wealth that you will have, what school you can attend, the employment… In fact, the highest people on that classification system are known as the elites and it is the elites that are considered the most loyal to the regime.
+It is the elites that are allowed to live in Pyongyang, the capital city, but they also have all the key positions of authority throughout the system in North Korea.

 In the words of one North Korean doctor, she was one of the elites, her name was Dr. Kim Jae Eun and she tells the story of crossing the border during the famine.
 She had already seen her family starve.
 She wanted to live so she crossed the border.
 What she discovered in China shocked her.
 One of the first things she saw when she crossed the border from North Korea to China… the farmhouse and in the farmhouse outside the door was a bowl of rice with meat just sitting on the ground outside the door.
 She was shocked when she realized this was food for a dog.
 She concluded and this is a quote, “Dogs in China eat better than doctors in North Korea.”

 So these first refugees who crossed the border in the 1990s to avoid starvation came back with these incredible stories.
 China had regular electricity which North Korea does not have.
 They had cars, they had prosperity, but most importantly plenty of food.
 Word of mouth spread and soon hundreds of thousands of North Koreans were crossing the border into China.
 This led to more horror because of the way China decided to treat these North Korean refugees.

 Think of this for just a moment.
-We have a crisis right now with refugees fleeing ISIS and instability and war in the Middle East and North Africa and we’re debating the question: how can we take care of these refugees?
+We have a crisis right now with refugees fleeing ISIS and instability and war in the Middle East and North Africa and we are debating the question: how can we take care of these refugees?
 Where can these refugees go to be safe?
-But North Koreans are unlike any refugees because they have a place to go and immediately resettle yet China refuses to allow them safe passage and will not allow them access even to the UNHCR but actually hunts them down and arrests them.
+But North Koreans are unlike any refugees because they have a place to go and immediately resettle yet China refuses to allow them safe passage and will not allow them access even to the UNHCR, but actually hunts them down and arrests them.
 This is in complete violation to the refugee convention that China has signed because China knows when they force North Koreans back to North Korea, they will face certain torture, certain imprisonment, and even execution for fleeing because as I mentioned before North Koreans do not have the right to travel, leaving the country without permission is considered a crime punishable by death.

-I believe that the North Korea-China border is one of the most dangerous areas of the world as China allows North Korean agents to freely operate there but blocks any relief effort, any UNHCR access to these refugees.
-I’ve had the honor of giving many brave North Korean women the opportunity to testify before the U.S. Congress about their suffering.
+I believe that the North Korea-China border is one of the most dangerous areas of the world as China allows North Korean agents to freely operate there, but blocks any relief effort, any UNHCR access to these refugees.
+I have had the honor of giving many brave North Korean women the opportunity to testify before the U.S. Congress about their suffering.
 Many have been sold multiple times [and are] cruelly treated.
 The buying and selling of North Korean females is happening today and I believe the border is even more dangerous today than ever before.
 No one is reporting about this.
 The last two reporters who tried to expose this were Laura Ling and Euna Lee.
 And if you recall they ended up in prison in Pyongyang until Bill Clinton went to get them out.
-These two women had bravely gone in to video the markets where North Korean women were being sold.
+These two women had bravely gone in to [film] the markets where North Korean women were being sold.

 This region is also dangerous for those assisting North Koreans as seen just recently in the suspected abduction of a South Korean deacon named Kim Wang Ho.
 He was abducted and disappeared in March and the murder of a Chinese pastor Han Choong-ryeol [who was] killed in April.
 Both of them were involved in trying to assist North Korean refugees.
 Many of us believe that David Sneddon, a young American college student, was abducted by North Korea in 2004 from this region.
 There have been credible recent reports that people have seen him in Pyongyang.
 This is another example of what sets North Korea apart.
 I do not know of any other nation whose government is openly involved in the abduction of citizens of other countries as North Korea is.
 Where else in the world does a government turn its back on the buying and selling of its own citizens as the North Korean regime instead of trying to help these people who are at risk, works with China to terrorize its own people trying to escape and to try to abduct and kill those that are trying to assist them.